Gammel Strand 46: 19th century

+The property was home to 21 residents at the 1880 census.
+Erasmine Caroliane Petrine Marie Elisabeth Michelsen, the owner of the property, resided on the first floor with the husjomfru Wilhelminne Nikoline Nielsen.
+Edvard Christian Sonne, a wholesale merchant, resided on the second floor with his wife Hansine Cæcilie Sonne, their two children (aged one and two) and two maids.
+Christoffer Wilhelm Frederik Bestle, a wine merchant, resided on the third floor with his wife Trine Marie Bertle, their two sons (aged 22 and 24), a wine merchant (employee), two male servants and a maid.
+Carl Emil Fase, a hairdresser, resided on the fourth floor with his wife Anne Sophie Fase, an 11-year-old daughter from the wife's first marriage, a maid, and a hairdresser (employee).

 20th century

 A restaurant was around the turn of the century situated on the ground floor of the building.
-Clara Pontoppidan (1883-1975), an actress, resided in the building from 1 November 1903 until 1 May 1904.
+Clara Pontoppidan (1883–1975), an actress, resided in the building from 1 November 1903 until 1 May 1904.

 Berkel A/S, a subsidiary of a Dutch company, purchased the property in the first half of the century.

-In 1072, Berkel sold the property to the Danish Union of Journalists for DKK 800,000.
+In 1972, Berkel sold the property to the Danish Union of Journalists for DKK 800,000.
 The union's journal Journalisten was also based in the building.
 In 2016, it relocated to new premises at Gammel Strand 34.

 Architecture

 Gammel Strand 35 is constructed with three storeys over a walk-out basement.
 The seven-bays-wide facade is decorated with lesenes between the windows, a belt course above the ground floor and a modillioned cornice..
 The lesenes were originally fluted and there were rosettes below the windows but these decorative elements were removed in around 1850.
 The ground floor of the facade is finished with shadow joints.A gateway is located in the bay furthest to the right.
 The keystone above the gate features Jacobi's coat of arms and dates from the 1730s.
 The basement entrance is located in the second bay from the left.
 The pitched red tile roof features three dormer windows towards thestreet.

 A side wing extends from the rear side of the building along the western side of a central courtyard.
 The side wing is at the other end attached to a five-bay former warehouse.The side wing and former warehouse are both topped by monopitched red tile roofs.
 The facade of the warehouse is crowned by a wall dormer but the original pulley beam has been removed.
 The yardside of the complex is rendered yellow.